vachan-maker/vachan-maker.github.io/content/posts/its-time-to-stop-using-authy/index.md

 draft = false
 description = "There are better alternatives to Authy"
 +++
 Authy is a very popular app for storing and managing 2FA(Two Factor Authentication) tokens.
-When I first started activiating 2FA on my accounts, I used Authy to store all my TOTP tokens.
+When I first started activating 2FA on my accounts, I used Authy to store all my TOTP tokens.

 One of the key reasons why I went with Authy is because of its cloud sync feature and their desktop app(which is now discontinued).
 The cloud sync feature allowed me to access all my 2FA tokens on multiple devices.

 But a few months later, I decided to switch to Aegis, a free and open source offline authenticator app.
 Switching from Authy was a pain because the app doesn't have a feature to export all the tokens.
-This was super annyoing and I hated how they basically tried to jail me in.
+This was super annoying and I hated how they created a walled garden.
 So I had to go to each of my accounts and then re-enable 2FA and scan the QR code using Aegis.

-A few days ago, Authy announed that they were hacked and according to a report by [Techcrunch](https://techcrunch.com/2024/07/03/twilio-says-hackers-identified-cell-phone-numbers-of-two-factor-app-authy-users/), 33 million phone numbers were stolen.
+A few days ago, Authy announced that they were hacked and according to a report by [Techcrunch](https://techcrunch.com/2024/07/03/twilio-says-hackers-identified-cell-phone-numbers-of-two-factor-app-authy-users/), 33 million phone numbers were stolen.

 For a company that focuses on security and providing 2FA related services, this is bad news.